A different way…

 If you or your business give to any charity or good cause, you are officially a star in our eyes.

-This transformation could start in the way that your business chooses its chosen charity.
+Start in the way that your business chooses its chosen charity.

 The traditional way is not wrong.
 It’s just that our region and our thinking is changing.
 Your employees are more interested in charitable giving, and specifically giving local.